joncheng-dev/SweetAndSavoryTreats.Solution/README.md

 _4. Navigate to the project's production directory `Treats`, and create a new file called `appsettings.json`._

 _5. Within `appsettings.json`, add the following code, replacing the `uid`, and `pwd` values with your username and password for MySQL.
-Under `database`, add any name that you deem fit -- although `treats_shop_db` is suggested for organization sake and clarity of purpose._
+Under `database`, add any fitting name -- although `treats_shop_db` is suggested for clarity of purpose._

 ```json
 {